 Applications for admission to the graduate Certificate in Public Scholarship are reviewed each spring by a subcommittee of the Public Scholarship Steering Committee.
 The submission deadline is typically set for the third week of April.
 Applicants will be informed of the subcommittee’s decisions by the end of May and assigned a portfolio advisor.

-Upon admission students become Simpson Center Public Scholarship Fellows, and are assigned a portfolio advisor.
+Upon admission students become Certificate in Public Scholarship Fellows, and are assigned a portfolio advisor.
 Students may propose1-3 potential portfolio advisors from among faculty affiliated with the Certificate in Public Scholarship.
 The admissions committee will give these nominations all due considerations, but may propose alternatives based on their knowledge of faculty interests, expertise, and availability.
 In acceptance, fellows commit to taking the gateway course for the certificate, PUBSCH 594: Scholarship as Public Practice, the following fall.

 Please note: Fellows can count no more than 5 credits of coursework taken prior to their acceptance into the certificate program and enrolling in HUM 594: Scholarship as Public Practice.
 Transfer credits are not applicable.
 Final determination of the applicability of prior coursework towards program completion will be made in consultation with the portfolio advisor at the time of the first portfolio review, in accordance with the goals that the fellow has defined for the portfolio as a whole.